external-mirrors/mitra/docs/mitra_2_0.md

 ## Federation

 Mitra 2.0 is fully compatible with existing Mitra 1.x instances.
 However, upgrading to Mitra 2.0 is recommended, because future versions (2.x) will introduce breaking changes to the federation protocol.

+## Ethereum

+- Disabled reading sync state from `current_block` file.
+Instances where Ethereum integration is enabled should first update to Mitra v1.17.0 or higher before installing Mitra 2.0.
+- Ethereum blockchain integration is no longer actively developed and may be removed in Mitra 3.0.
+See [issue #27](https://codeberg.org/silverpill/mitra/issues/27) for details.
+This doesn't affect "Sign In With Ethereum" feature and identity proofs.